rotty/sqlite2dir/README.md

       `{"blob-sha3-256": "SHA-3-here"}`.
 An improvement would be to base64-encode small blobs, and store them inline.

+## Possible future features

+- Add support for a `--run` argument, to specify a config file allowing for multiple DB extractions in a single run.
+- With `--run`, add possibility for multi-threaded operation.
+- Additional database backends.
+I don't anticipate having the need for this feature, so I probably won't add it myself.
+Pull requests welcome!

 ## Example use case

 This is the scenario which prompted the development of `sqlite2dir`.